w3c/PWETF/W3C_Chairs_Training.md

 ### Balancing Voices

 Inevitably, there will be people in the group who are more vocal than others.
-They could speak up the most in meetings, or write the most comments, or log the most issues.
+They could speak up the most in meetings, write the most comments, or log the most issues.
 Participants like this make chairing easier oftentimes because you can rely on them to have a comment or opinion.

 However, it's important not to let those who are more vocal crowd out those who need more space.
 Some participants may need time to think on a topic before commenting, or feel discouraged because they're not as confident in their reply as the vocal one.
 Your role is to balance these voices, facilitate their participation, and make everyone feel heard.

+---

+### Find Multiple Ways to Participate

+It is helpful to create alternative ways for people to participate in group activities for multiple reasons.
+People may not always be able to attend meetings due to conflicts, or feel comfortable speaking up due to a language barrier.

+Explore work modes to encourage asynchronous participation, like comments in GitHub, email threads, subgroups, or ask participants what they would like to do.

 ---